VivekRai-20/ActingWorkshop/VERCEL_SETUP.md

 ### 2. Configure Environment Variables

+**Step-by-step:**
+1. Go to your project dashboard on Vercel
+2. Click on "Settings" tab
+3. Click on "Environment Variables" in the left sidebar
-Set the following environment variables in Vercel dashboard:
+4. Add the following variables:

 ```
 RAZORPAY_KEY_ID=your_razorpay_key_id
 RAZORPAY_KEY_SECRET=your_razorpay_secret_key
 ```

+**Important Notes:**
-**Important**: Use test credentials for development and production credentials for live deployment.
+- Use test credentials for development: `rzp_test_xxxxxxxxxx`
+- Use live credentials for production: `rzp_live_xxxxxxxxxx`
+- Set these variables for all environments (Development, Preview, Production)
+- Do NOT include these in your code or vercel.json file
+- Redeploy after adding environment variables

 ### 3. Build Configuration